Mercury Brewing Company: History

-The company produces the brands of: Ipswich Ale, Five Mile Ales, Stone Cat (In 1999, Mercury Brewing Company bought the Stone Cat brand from Modern Brewers in Cambridge, Massachusetts), and Mercury Soda Pop.

-Mercury Brewing Company History

 Ipswich Brewing Company, founded in 1991 by Paul Sylva and Jim Beauvais, encompassed an initial product line of Ipswich Ale and Dark Ale, introduced on draft, in 64 fl oz growlers, and in 1-liter swing tops.
-Rob Martin takes Ipswich’s Mercury Brewing Company to the next level with some sweat equity and a love for beer.
 The product line was extended in 1995 with the addition of Ipswich IPA and Oatmeal Stout.
 All styles were introduced in 12 fl oz bottles.
 Ipswich 1722 Commemorative Porter was introduced in 1996.
 In 1997, Ipswich Brewing Co. formed an alliance with United States Beverage for sales and marketing support and introduced Ipswich Winter Ale.
 Ipswich Brand was purchased by United States Beverage in 1999 but kept the brewery separately owned and operated.
 The product line was further extended in 1998 with Porter, Nut Brown, and Ipswich Ale Mustard.
 All packaged product was contracted by Clipper City Brewing Co., in Baltimore, MD.

-Rob Martin purchased Ipswich Brewing Co. from Sylva and Beauvais in September 1999 and renamed the brewery “Mercury Brewing and Distribution Company.”
+Rob Martin purchased Ipswich Brewing Co. from Sylva and Beauvais in September 1999 and renamed the brewery "Mercury Brewing and Distribution Company".
 Martin further bought Stone Cat brand, which sells and self-distributes Stone Cat Ale, I.P.A., and E.S.B.
 In 2000, the Mercury Premium Soda line was established with 13 flavors of caffeine free, old-school sodas made with real sugar.
 The Stone Cat brand was expanded to include Blonde, Blueberry Ale, Hefewiezen, Octoberfest, Pumpkin Ale, Winter Lager, and Scotch Ale.
 Mercury also starts contract brewing for Dornbush and Farmington River beer companies.
 In 2001 the Mercury Bubbly Water line was introduced, but Dornbush ceased production.
 Cisco Brewers enlist Mercury to brew their Whale's Tail draft in 2002.